API Stability Notice

 if (cmp0 !== 0) return cmp0;

-const cmp1 = self.unit.localeCompare(other.unit);
+const cmp1 = a.unit.localeCompare(b.unit);

 if (cmp1 === null) return null;